Exponential factorial

 The sum of the reciprocals of the exponential factorials from 1 onwards is the following transcendental number:

 This sum is transcendental because it is a Liouville number.

 Like tetration, there is currently no accepted method of extension of the exponential factorial function to real and complex values of its argument, unlike the factorial function, for which such an extension is provided by the gamma function.
-But it is possible to expand it if it is defined in a strip width of 1.
+But it is possible to expand it if it is defined in any unit-width strip, after which the recursive formula can fill in all remaining values.

+Similarly, there is disagreement about the appropriate value at 0; any value would be consistent with the recursive definition.
+A smooth extension to the reals would satisfy $f(0) = f'(1)$, which suggests a value strictly between 0 and 1.